 As Solicitor General, Nels Peterson oversees appellate litigation and collaborates on all phases of significant litigation with other attorneys in the Office of the Attorney General.
-Nels joined the Office as Counsel for Legal Policy in January 2011, and coordinated on major policy issues, including tri-state water disputes and the multistate challenge to federal healthcare reform, managed significant civil appellate litigation, and was active in legislative matters.
+Nels joined the Office as Counsel for Legal Policy in January 2011, and coordinated on major policy issues, including tri-state water disputes and the multistate challenge to federal healthcare reform, managed significant civil appellate litigation and was active in legislative matters.

-Previously, Nels served as Executive Counsel to Governor Sonny Perdue, in which capacity Nels was the Governor's chief legal advisor as well as advisor on a broad array of policy issues, including water, natural resources, education, the judiciary, and criminal justice.
-Before joining the Governor's Office, Nels practiced at King & Spalding LLP in Atlanta, where he represented Fortune 500 companies in a variety of litigation matters, including appeals, securities litigation, and corporate governance-related litigation.
+Previously, Nels served as Executive Counsel to Governor Sonny Perdue, in which capacity he was the Governor's chief legal advisor as well as advisor on a broad array of policy issues, including water, natural resources, education, the judiciary and criminal justice.
+Before joining the Governor's Office, Nels practiced at King & Spalding LLP in Atlanta, where he represented Fortune 500 companies in a variety of litigation matters, including appeals, securities litigation and corporate governance-related litigation.
 Nels also served as a law clerk to the Honorable William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit.
-Nels has been named “40 Under 40” by the Atlanta Business Chronicle, one of 13 under-40 Atlanta lawyers “On The Rise” by the Fulton County Daily Report, and a “Most Influential Georgian” by James Magazine.
+Nels has been named “40 Under 40” by the Atlanta Business Chronicle, one of 13 under-40 Atlanta lawyers “On The Rise” by the Fulton County Daily Report and a “Most Influential Georgian” by James Magazine.
 Nels currently serves on the board of the Atlanta chapter of the Federalist Society.

-Nels received his B.S. in Political Science from Kennesaw State University in 2001.
-He received his J.D. from Harvard Law School in 2004, where he was a finalist in the Ames Moot Court Competition, Executive Editor of the Harvard Journal of Law & Public Policy, and Executive Vice-President of the Harvard Federalist Society.
+Nels received his B.S. in political science from Kennesaw State University in 2001.
+He received his J.D. from Harvard Law School in 2004, where he was a finalist in the Ames Moot Court Competition, executive editor of the Harvard Journal of Law & Public Policy and executive vice president of the Harvard Federalist Society.